Steve Wegerle: Playing career

-He was voted Player of the Year is South Africa in 1974.
+He was voted Player of the Year in South Africa in 1974.
 He then joined Coventry City in 1975, but made no first team appearances.
 Steve Wegerle played 5 times for Feyenoord Rotterdam in 1975–76, finishing 2nd with Feyenoord in the Dutch competition, with 88 goals for and 40 goals against.
 His brother Geoffrey also played for Feyenoord Rotterdam in that 1975/1976 season.
 After June 1976, Steve Wegerle starred for the Tampa Bay Rowdies of the North American Soccer League for five seasons from 1977 to 1981.
 While with the Rowdies, Wegerle played in Soccer Bowl '78 and Soccer Bowl '79 (both defeats), as well as the 1979–80 NASL indoor finals, which Tampa Bay won.
 He joined the New York Cosmos during the 1981 season at age 28.
 He played in Soccer Bowl '81 and '82 with the Cosmos, winning the latter.
 Wegerle played 1983 with the Fort Lauderdale Strikers before returning in 1984 to finish his NASL career with the Rowdies.
 Wegerle's 152 points in 196 career games ranks him as the league's 27th all-time leading scoring.
 His 88 assists rank him 4th in that category.

 Wegerle played for the Rowdies during the 1986–1987 American Indoor Soccer Association season.
 He later played for the team in the American Soccer League in 1988 and 1989 and then in the American Professional Soccer League in 1990.